Kings of the Waterfront

 New School(s)

 Greenwich Village is home to some of the first public educational institutions in New York City, from the city's first free circulating library to the People’s Institute, open to "whatsoever things are true."
-The Village’s pedigree as a bastion of free expression has its roots in these institutions, which were at the center of some of the great radical and progressive movements of the 19th and 20th centuries.
-On this tour, we’ll drop by The New School and discuss how opposition to World War I (and to stodgy uptown academia) inspired its creation.
-We will also visit the first law school in New York City to admit women, an anarchist educational collective on St. Marks Place, and other historic sites.
+The Village’s pedigree as a bastion of free expression has its roots in these institutions, which were at the center of some of the great progressive movements of the 19th and 20th centuries.
+On this tour, we’ll visit the first law school in the nation to admit women, learn about the woman who invented the school field trip, find out how a commitment to new styles of education saved hundreds of refugee faculty during WWII, and visit some of the earliest homes of American Modern Art, Drama and Dance.

 57th Street